big spender

 quantityis the number of items from this choice the customer must buy; it must be numeric

-required_purchaseis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, or product price)
+required_purchaseis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, product price or manufacturer id).

 <PROD | CAT | PRICE | MINPRICE | MANUF> <product or category identifier or price>